 - Each bucket includes a number of states that provide more detail on the fate of the issue.

-- Bugs marked as "Resolved" will eventually be included in a future release of the Android software.
+- Bugs marked Resolved will be included in a future release of the Android software.

 We use the Status field in Issue Tracker to specify the status of an issue in the resolution process.
 This is consistent with the definitions specified in the Issue Tracker documentation.

-New issues include bug reports that are not yet being acted upon.
+New issues include bug reports that haven't been acted upon.
 The two states are:

-- New: The bug report has not yet been triaged (that is, reviewed by an AOSP maintainer.)
+- New: The bug report hasn't been triaged (that is, reviewed by an AOSP maintainer).

-This bucket contains bugs that need action, but which are still unresolved, pending a change to the source code.
+This bucket contains bugs that need action, but that are still unresolved, pending a change to the source code.

 - Assigned: The bug report has been recognized as an adequately detailed report of a legitimate issue and the bug has been assigned to a specific contributor to assess and analyze.